+Acknowledgments

-Acknowledgments: This work was supported by the Sponsored by Beijing Nova Program [Z211100002121136] and Open Fund Project of State Key Laboratory of Lithospheric Evolution [SKL-K202103].
+This work was supported by the Open Fund Project of State Key Laboratory of Lithospheric Evolution [SKL-K202103].
 We appreciate the support of the Exploration and Development Research Institute of PetroChina Southwest Oil & Gas Field.
 We would like to thank Prof. Zhu Rixiang from the Institute of Geology and Geophysics, Chinese Academy of Sciences, for his important suggestions on the establishment of the hydrocarbon expulsion model in this study.